Skip to main content

 University of Wisconsin–Madison

-The department has limited funds available to award to current M.S. and Ph.D. graduate students in Atmospheric and Oceanic Sciences for travel to present at national and international conferences or to participate in field projects, summer schools, lab exchanges, collaboration visits, and other activities that enhance graduate scholarship.
+The department has limited funds available to award to current M.S. and Ph.D. thesis graduate students and professional M.S. students in Atmospheric and Oceanic Sciences for travel.
+Priority will be given to those who will be presenting at national and international conferences or participating in field projects, summer schools, lab exchanges, collaboration visits, and other activities that enhance scholarship.
+If there are additional available funds, the award can also be provided to exceptional undergraduates who have opportunities to present research at national conferences or participate in field projects.

 Decisions will be made within approximately one week of receiving the application by a committee consisting of the chair and department administrator.
 Evidence of positive yearly progress in your graduate degree is expected to be considered eligible for funding.